Justin Bieber NYC Concerts Postponed After Singer Reveals Facial Paralysis

-Days after taking to Instagram to tell fans he'd recently been diagnosed with Ramsay Hunts syndrome, Justin Bieber is postponing two upcoming shows at Madison Square Garden.
+Days after taking to Instagram to tell fans he'd recently been diagnosed with Ramsay Hunts syndrome, a rare neurological condition that can cause facial paralysis, Justin Bieber is postponing two upcoming shows at Madison Square Garden.

 The Grammy winner was set to perform back-to-back shows on June 13 and 14 after rescheduling his 2021 tour stops in New York City.